-And let me tell you, Tyler and Sacha of Cutter Ranch put a lot of hard work and deep-rooted knowledge into giving their animals the best possible lives.
+Tyler and Sacha of Cutter Ranch put a lot of hard work and deep-rooted knowledge into giving their animals the best possible lives.
 Their commitment to not only transparency, but to kindness was obvious to Tyler Riddell and I when we visited Fort Steele in January.

 Read on to learn what Tyler and Sacha believe it takes to deliver top quality product.